 I’ve kept all of my Nintendo Power magazines, and most of them are in decent condition (the first 10 or so a bit scuffed up due to repeated reading as a kid).
 Not pictured are two Nintendo Fun Club magazines, which still have my handwriting in them all over the place, as I did the actual puzzles/games they had in the back.
 Every time I got one, I’d take it to school and read it during lunch, on the bus to/from school, or sometimes even during class (if I could get away with it).
 I also distinctly remember reading Volume , which contained the release/announcement of the SNES and actual screen shots of Actraiser and Gradius III.
 I must have read that Volume a hundred times, literally.
 I also kept most of the “hint books” that being a Nintendo Power subscriber got you, and of course what I call the BBB (“Big Black Book”) which came with my NES (my family couldn’t afford the standard NES console set, so the version I got didn’t include Super Mario Bros but instead that book).
 You’ll also see a couple issues of EGM, some other random game magazines, and a few issues of NEXT Generation.

 But being a long-time Nintendo Power subscriber also came with certain pins (who knows how much those are worth now, haha!).
-And likewise I invested in other knick-knacks (the Yoshi, obviously, in the mid-90s).
+And likewise I invested in other knick-knacks (the Yoshi, obviously, is from the early 90s SNES era).

 Howard Phillip’s signature